michaelsalton/michaelsalton/README.md

 ### Hello World 👋 I'm Michael Salton

+- I am currently working as a software developer at Peavey Industries L.P.
+- I am looking for 2023 internship oppurtunities

 <!--
 **michaelsalton/michaelsalton** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.